andrewbaisden/blog-posts/notes/How to build powerful tables in React using the React Table package.md

-# How to build powerful tables in React using the React Table package

 React Table is a really powerful datagrid package for React that lets you create dynamic tables.
 It has many use cases and the package has an extensive list of features.
 In this tutorial I will show you how to build a Movie Database application.

 The Movie Database application will have the functionality below: